awsdocs/aws-m2-user-guide/doc_source/applications-m2-definition.md

 ```
 "listeners": [{
     "port": 5101,
-    "type": "TN3270"
+    "type": "tn3270"
 }],
 ```

 **port**
-For TN3270, the default is 5101\.
+For tn3270, the default is 5101\.
 For other types of service listeners, the port varies\.
+You can use any available port except for the well\-known ports of 0 to 1023\.
 Each listener should have a distinctive port\.
 Listeners should not share ports\.
 For more information, see [Listener Control](https://www.microfocus.com/documentation/enterprise-developer/ed70/ES-UNIX/GUID-63F6D8B0-024F-48D1-956A-1E079E4BD891.html) in the *Micro Focus Enterprise Server* documentation\.

 **type**
 Specifies the type of service listener\.
 For more information, see [Listeners](https://www.microfocus.com/documentation/enterprise-developer/ed70/ES-UNIX/HTPHMDSAL100.html) in the *Micro Focus Enterprise Server* documentation\.

-### Dataset locations \- required<a name="applications-m2-definition-mf-details-datasets"></a>
+### Data set locations \- required<a name="applications-m2-definition-mf-details-datasets"></a>

-Specify the dataset location using the following structure\.
+Specify the data set location using the following structure\.

 ```
 "dataset-location": {